 - Kombucha-flavored drinks cover a wide range of flavored teas and pasteurized kombuchas and often don’t include probiotics.

 - Check the sell-by date: Bacteria live only so long.
 But there are other reasons as well: “Sell-by dates in the food world are mainly there to protect the taste of the product,” says Ellingboe.
-“And because kombucha is a fermented food, the sell-by date also helps protect against the product fermenting above the nonalcoholic limit after bottling.”
+But kombucha continues to ferment in the bottle, and beyond the sell-by date, it may ferment above the alcohol limit.

 - Read ingredient lists and nutrition labels closely: Claiming “love” as a key ingredient — as GT’s kombucha does — may inspire you to overlook the fact that sugar is not listed, even though it’s an integral part of the kombucha and the fruit juices added for flavoring.